HansMartin/SpiderNim/README.md

 Per default, the spiderPIC executable from Code White is expected to be in $PATH, but can also be supplied with the `--spiderpic <binary>` option

+**Info:** When Nim recompiles a project that does not have any changes in the source-code, it will not recompile the `.o` files and the json configuration won't include the compilation items.
+To ensure that the spiderNim works after every compilation, supply the `-f` flag to force the full compilation when using the Nim compiler.